-Marking 600th anniversary of death of Swiss peace saint
+Marking 600th anniversary of birth of Swiss peace saint

-Switzerland's first saint in modern times, Nicholas of Flüe, died 600 years ago on March 21.
+Switzerland's first saint in modern times, Nicholas of Flüe, was born 600 years ago.
 In this article first published in 2008, we tell the story of the man of peace.

 Wealthy medieval farmer Nicholas of Flüe shocked his community when he left his family to live as a hermit, but he later became known as the "living saint".